Author: Tassoula (Page 2 of 14)

 Because I’d made this trip multiple times the prior few weeks, I had it down to a science: I’d exit at Union and head left, past the hotel to find quick parking.
 I always had luck at a lot right across from Town Hall and in the rare times that lot was full, I’d park in the library garage down the hill and try to be fast enough to make the cutoff for the free 20 minutes they granted to patrons returning books.

-As I made my way up toward the lot, sirens blared and multiple emergency vehicles cluttered the streets surrounding that block.
+As I made my way up toward the lot, I thought I heard a gunshot, but that unfortunately didn’t give me much pause.
+Then sirens blared and multiple emergency vehicles cluttered the streets surrounding that block.
+It didn’t immediately register with me.
 I thought to myself, “there must be an accident” and went on down to the library, securing one of the last short-term spots.

 When I reached the surface of the street, my phone lit up with texts from my boss.
 “Where are you?” and after a few minutes, “Why aren’t you answering?!”
 He wanted to know that I was okay.